 Paul Onuachu Car:

-The Baller hails from a household that understood what he wanted to be in life.
+The Baller hails from a household that understands what he wanted to be in life.
 They also gave him the needed support to pursue his career goals.

 Here in this Bio, we’ll tell you more facts about Paul Onuachu’s family.
 Let’s begin with the head of the house.